martingeew/food_trends_viz/README.md

 # food_trends_viz
-Template for data viz workflow in python using food trends data by country.
+Template for data viz workflow in python using food trends data by country as a example.